New Toyota Celica In “Advanced Development”, Says Exec

 Toyota’s most recent sports cars have all been joint projects between it and another manufacturer – the new Supra was developed alongside the BMW Z4, and the GT86 and GR86 are both Subaru tie-ins.

 It would seem, though, that like the rumoured new MR2, Toyota is going it alone with the new Celica.
-That’s despite comments made by Tomoya Takahashi, president of Toyota’s GR performance wing, earlier this year.
+That’s despite comments made by Tomoya Takahashi, president of Toyota’s GR performance wing, earlier in 2024.
 He said that “collaboration between brands will increase in the future” for performance car projects.

 What engine will the new Toyota Celica have?